DanLawrence91/note-taking-app/README.md

 ## Description

-This application is to be used to write and save notes using express js in the back end and to connect it to a front end using different routes.
+This application is to be used to write and save notes using express js and APIs in the back end and to connect it to a front end using different routes.

+Notes can be added and saved - they are saved to a JSON file in the repo.
+From here the notes are given unique ids and are stored until deleted.

 ## Installation